New Zealand’s borders fully open after long pandemic closure

-WELLINGTON: New Zealand’s borders fully re-opened to visitors from around the world today, for the first time since the Covid-19 pandemic closed them in March 2020.
+WELLINGTON: New Zealand’s borders fully re-opened to visitors from around the world on Monday, for the first time since the Covid-19 pandemic closed them in March 2020.

 New Zealand’s borders started reopening in February first for New Zealanders and restrictions have progressively eased.